wvwwvwwv/scalable-concurrent-containers/README.md

 - RAM: 1TB
 - Rust: 1.60.0
 - SCC: 0.6.4
-- Default memory allocator

 ### Workload

 - A disjoint range of 16M `usize` integers is assigned to each thread.
 - The performance test code asserts the expected outcome of each operation and the post state of the container.
-- Each test is run thrice in a single process in order to minimize the effect of page faults as the overhead is unpredictable.
 - Insert: each thread inserts its own records.
 - Read: each thread reads its own records in the container.
 - Scan: each thread scans the entire container once.
 - Remove: each thread removes its own records from the container.
 - InsertR, RemoveR: each thread additionally operates using keys belonging to a randomly chosen remote thread.
-- Mixed: each thread performs insert-local -> insert-remote -> read-local -> read-remote -> remove-local -> remove-remote.
+- MixedR: each thread performs insert-local -> insert-remote -> read-local -> read-remote -> remove-local -> remove-remote.

 ### Results